kyro105360/scanmatrix-public/README.md

 - **Licensing and Patents**
     - Ensure we have the right permissions to use tools like YOLOv8 and Zxing and double-check existing patents to avoid any legal issues.
 - **Making It Accessible**
-    - Design the system so it’s simple and accessible, even for non-technical users.
+    - Design the system so it's simple and accessible, even for non-technical users.
     - Include features like high-contrast modes or voice support to help a wider range of users.
 - **Following the Rules**
     - Stick to industry standards for barcodes, like ISO codes for UPCs and QR codes, to ensure compatibility.